indexdata/mod-reporting/doc/thoughts-on-metadb-pr-66.md

 * "The MARC transform stores partition tables in the schema `marctab`."
 This refers to so-called "horizontal partitioning", which is used by almost all tables in MetaDB, but which we can usually ignore -- as we can in this case, using instead the virtual union table `folio_source_record.marc__t`.

-* XXX In section 4.1.2, "FOLIO "derived tables" are automatically updated once per day, usually at about 3:00 UTC by default."
+* In section 4.1.2, "FOLIO "derived tables" are automatically updated once per day, usually at about 3:00 UTC by default."
 The document does not introduce the term "derived table".
-What are they?
-How are they configured?
+These are helper tables for commonly used joins etc. They are created and updated by the Scheduled Query facility discussed above, executing SQL written by the community and kept in [the `sql_metadb/derived_tables/` area of the `folio-analytics` repository](https://github.com/folio-org/folio-analytics/tree/main/sql_metadb/derived_tables). the list of queries to run is held in [`runlist.txt`](https://github.com/folio-org/folio-analytics/blob/main/sql_metadb/derived_tables/runlist.txt).

 * Section 4.1.3.
 (Data model) should talk more about what can be known about the FOLIO-derived tables, as well as noting what is not documented.
 And maybe also list some specific important tables.